micheles/decorator/docs/documentation.md

 required.
 Since Python 2.5 has been released ages ago (in 2006), I felt that it was reasonable to drop the support for it.
 If you need to support ancient versions of Python, stick with the decorator module version 3.4.2.
-The current version supports all Python releases from 2.6 up to 3.6.
+The current version supports all Python releases from 2.6 up.

 What's New in version 4
 -----------------------